semmypurewal/BeginningJavaScript/01-variables/readme.md

 match number and string variables?
 Give it a try and do your best to explain what you see.

 7. In the last example, we ended up with a long decimal number.
-It might be worthwhile to round it off, but we don't know how to do that.
+We'd like to round it off, but we don't know how to do that.
 The _Mozilla Developer Network_ has excellent JavaScript documentation, and there is a special _function_ called `Math.round` that will help us do that.
-It would be worthwhile for you to read the documentation on this function here:
+It would be worthwhile for you to read the documentation on this function here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round If you're feeling very brave, give it a try!

-https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round

-If you're feeling very brave, give it a try!
 You can round dollar amounts to two decimal places by first multiplying by 100, then rounding the nearest integer, then dividing by 100.
+You can divide by using the `/` operator.